What is the Best Type of Mortgage for my Personal Situation and Why?

 If you’re looking to buy a home or to refinance an existing mortgage, but are worried about your credit score, don’t be.
 Know that there are a variety of factors that go into mortgage approval, like employment history, your ability to pay bills on time, your income vs. debt, and even your financial savings.

 Just make sure you choose a lender with in-house underwriting.
-It allows for a “personal” interaction as opposed to computer review, meaning there’s more flexibility when it comes to approving your loan.
+It allows for “personal” interaction as opposed to computer review, meaning there’s more flexibility when it comes to approving your loan.

 When you work with American Financing, our salary-based mortgage consultants take all of that into consideration.
 If you’re just shy of getting approved, our Credit Care Team will work with you to get back on track to qualify for the best mortgage option.
 Their guidance can get you started on removing credit inaccuracies and improving your overall credit score.